Understanding Your CP161 Notice

 What you need to do

-- Read your notice carefully ― it will explain how much money you owe on your taxes.
+- Read your notice carefully ― it explains how we calculated the amount due.

 - Check the list of payments we applied to your account to see if we applied all the payments you made.

-- Pay the amount owed by the date on the notice's payment coupon.
+- Pay the amount due by the date on the notice.

-- Make payment arrangements if you can't pay the full amount you owe.
+- Contact us to make payment arrangements if you can't pay the full amount you owe.
+You can also read more about payment options here.

 You may want to...